Cryolyst/Cryolyst/README.md

 - 👋 Hi, I’m Connor!
-- 👀 I’m interested in Cybersecurity and software development but I also want to try game development.
-- 🌱 I’m currently learning Java mainly.
+- ⚡ Electrical & Computer Engineering student at UW
+- 🛠 Embedded systems, hardware-software integration
+- 💻 Java, Arduino (C/C++), PCB design
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I used to be a barista.
+I debug better after a good coffee

 <!---
 Cryolyst/Cryolyst is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.